 20 Pages.
 This little book is one of the best instruction books on Battenberg lace that I have ever seen!
 It contains large clear photographs along with well written instructions on how to make this lovely lace.
 The stitches included are: point de geneve, point de alpes, rosette d'alançon, point d'espange, button hole stitch bars, point tuscan, point d'angleterre, point d'alançon, point de bruxelles, bars au point grecque, toile d'araigne, point deventail, feston au point d'esprit, point de luxeuil, dentelle de mirecourt, point russe, rosette in relief, bars romaine, point de sorrente, bars de raleigh, point du portugal, point de vosges, bars point ecossais, flemish lace stitch, point de valenciennes, roue de sorrente, point de brabance, dentelle de prombieres, bars de cadix, point de tulle, bars point d'anvers, rosette au point corse, roue point turque, dentelle duchesse, honey comb, roue et point duchesse, lace de bruges, point de suede, lace point d'epine and point d'cluny.

 136 Pages.
 This is unlike any crochet manual that I have ever seen from this era.
 It contains an endless amount of patterns - well over 100 of them!
 The work is mainly filet crochet and simple crochet, but there are also tatting patterns and knitted sweaters.
 Projects include household linens, sweaters, baby's bonnets, shawls, afghns, infant's clothing, collars, hats, yokes and much more.
+This is an undated book published by Sunset Magazine nearly a century ago.
+All of the projects resemble those contained in books that are pre-WWI.
+There are so many projects crochet projects contained in the book and additional projects in knitting and tatting.
+A lovely book that is bursting with creative ideas.
 A fantastic book!

 20 Pages.
 A stunning collection of five distinctive crocheted hats for ladies as well as five equally as stunning hats for girls.
 The photography is stunning and the patterns are well written and easy to follow.
 The styles for women include the "Manhattan", a brimmed hat that is shown on the cover, the "Parisian Beret", the "Cheri' " a lovely hat with a flipped up brim, the "Tamara" a lovely russian cossack style number made with persian lambs wool boucle type yarn.
 These timeless styles will be the envy of your friends!